 Chair features

-- Functionality: 1D armrests; height-adjustable lumbar support; rocking function with tilt-lock (90-135° recline) .
+- Functionality: 1D armrests; height-adjustable lumbar; rocking with tilt tension.

 - Upholstery: mesh backrest; fabric seat with foam padding.